TheJahnavi/ScanItKnowIt-app/README.md

 - Express.js for backend
 - OpenAI API for analysis
 - Reddit API for reviews
-- SQLite for data persistence
+- Firebase Firestore for data persistence (replacing SQLite)
 - Vercel for deployment

 # ScanItKnowIt - Vercel Deployment